n7space/asn1scc.IDE/docs/building.md

 # Building

-Below are the instructions for both developers or users that, for any reason, need to rebuild plugin from source and not rely on the distributed packages.
+Below are the instructions for both developers or users that, for any reason, need to rebuild plugin from the source and not rely on the distributed packages.

 ## Requirements
- * Clone of plugin source `https://github.com/n7space/asn1scc.IDE.git`
+ * Clone of the plugin source `https://github.com/n7space/asn1scc.IDE.git`
  * C++14 compatible compiler
  * Qt 5.11.1
  * Qt Creator v4.7.0 built from source (instructions [here](https://doc-snapshots.qt.io/qtcreator-extending/getting-and-building.html))